1992 NBA Finals: Portland Trail Blazers

-The previous season, Portland was coming off a 1989-90 NBA Finals loss to the Detroit Pistons.
-The 1990-91 Trail Blazers won a franchise record 63 games, and, as the top seed in the Western Conference, appeared destined to meet the Bulls for the championship.
+The previous season, Portland was coming off a Finals loss to the Detroit Pistons.
+The 1990–91 Trail Blazers won a franchise record 63 games and, as the top seed in the Western Conference, appeared destined to meet the Bulls for the championship.
 However, the Los Angeles Lakers upended the narrative, defeating Portland in six games of the conference final.
-However, the Lakers would lose to the Chicago Bulls in the finals.
-Of note, the upset marked a final hurrah for the "Showtime"-era Lakers, as Kareem Abdul-Jabbar had retired two years prior, and Magic Johnson would retire unexpectedly in the first week of the 1992-93 season, after learning he had tested positive for HIV.
+However, the Lakers would lose to the Chicago Bulls in the Finals.
+Of note, the upset marked a final hurrah for the "Showtime"-era Lakers, as Kareem Abdul-Jabbar had retired two years prior, and Magic Johnson would retire unexpectedly in the first week of the 1991–92 season, after learning he had tested positive for HIV.

-For the 1991-91 season, the Blazers retained the same core from the previous two seasons; the team won the Pacific Division title with a 57–25 record.
+For the 1991–92 season, the Blazers retained the same core from the previous two seasons; the team won the Pacific Division title with a 57–25 record.
 In the first round of the playoffs, they avenged the previous year's loss, dispatching a weakened Lakers team, 3–1.
-Portland followed that up with a five-game defeat of the Phoenix Suns in the second round, before booking another trip to the finals with a six-game elimination of the Utah Jazz in the conference finals.
+Portland followed that up with a five-game defeat of the Phoenix Suns in the second round, before booking another trip to the Finals with a six-game elimination of the Utah Jazz in the conference Finals.

-The 1992 NBA Finals cemented the reputations of both Michael Jordan and Clyde Drexler (placing the latter firmly in the former's shadow).